-- CO1: understand the basics of Scattering matrix and two port characterization. - CO2: analyze the design principles of passive microwave components such as couplers and power dividers. - CO3: distinguish between the different types of MIC filters and their implementation. - CO4: understand the complexities of microwave amplifier design and its stability features. - CO5: identify the suitable microwave power sources of given specification for the selected application. - CO6: appreciate the design principles of microwave oscillators.
+- CO1: Understand the basics of Scattering matrix and two port characterization and importance of matching circuits. - CO2: Analyze the working principles of couplers, power dividers etc. and their design. - CO3: Design the different types of MIC filters and their implementation. - CO4: Understand the complexities of microwave amplifier design and its stability features. - CO5: Analyze and appreciate the design principles of microwave oscillators.